Ultimate tips for the Listening comprehension part of Paper 2 for Spanish Ab initio of the IBDP

 First, we want to mention some general features of this new part of Paper 2 for Ab initio, based on an in depth analysis of the Specimen paper released by the IB organization accompanying the 2020 specifications, but also of the November 2020 past paper:

 1. The paper proposes three texts, A, B and C, that are considered to be graded from easy to more difficult when combining them with a particular type of question or task.
-Also, like in other official exams, each text is to be listened twice, and the school is provided only one audio file that includes the pauses that allow the student to read the questions in advance.
+Also, like in other official exams, each text is to be listened three times, and the school is provided only one audio file that includes the pauses that allow the student to read the questions in advance.
 We consider that these pauses give the student enough time to read and get ready for the activity, so this should not be a concern.

 2. The texts are sometimes a monologue or speech, and in other cases a conversation or an interview between two people.
 While text A presents only one type of questions, texts B and C are accompanied by two blocks of questions.
 In this case, for the same text, the type of question in the first block is different from the type of questions in the second block.